Foreign relations of Israel: Greece

 Both Greece and Turkey recognized the State of Israel in the late 1940s, but were diplomatically represented in Tel Aviv on lower-than-embassy levels.
 Greek–Israeli relations improved in 1995.
-Trade doubled between 1989 and 1995.
-That year Israel exported $200 million worth of chemicals and oil products to Greece and imported $150 million worth of cement, food, and building materials.
-Israel is the second largest importer of Greek products in the Middle East.

-A Greek–Israeli cooperation agreement on military affairs was concluded as early as December 1994 (predating the Turkish–Israeli agreement of February 1996); however, both sides refrained from activating the agreement.
-Greece was apparently concerned about alienating the Arab world while Israel did not wish to upset the Turks.
-Greece and Israel agreed to hold joint naval maneuvers at the end of the summer 1997, but they were indefinitely postponed by the Greeks.
-The reason given for the postponement was that the Greek navy was busy preventing infiltrations from Albania, and it could not spare a frigate for the exercises.

 Greece–Israel relations improved as Turkey–Israel relations worsened in the aftermath of the 2010 Gaza flotilla raid.
 In October 2010, the Israeli and Greek air-forces trained jointly in Greece.
 According to the BBC, this signified a boost in ties that was due in large part to Israel's rift with Turkey.
 In November 2011, the Israeli Air Force hosted Greece's Hellenic Air Force in a joint exercise at the Uvda base.

 The joint Cyprus–Israel oil and gas explorations are also an important factor for Greece, given its strong links with Cyprus.
 Additionally Greek and Israeli state controlled energy companies are planning to lay the world's longest subsea power cable, linking Israel, Cyprus and Greece by 2023.
 The link, called the EuroAsia Interconnector project, will be the longest in the world.

 A new joint action committee for the Greek–Israeli alliance has been created in the U.S. Congress in early 2013.
 The creation and goals of the Greek-Israeli Caucus under the name Congressional Hellenic-Israel Alliance were announced at a special event held in the Congress.
 It is co-chaired by Congress members Gus Bilirakis the Republican representative from Florida and Ted Deutch the Democrat from Florida, and the Greek-Israeli Caucus consists of powerful members of both Republican and Democratic party.
 It is estimated that it may become the most important pressure group in Congress by 2014.